vrealinho/chip-form-field/README.md

 Animal Identifier RFID Reader Widget for HC-06 chipset

 # How to use it
-This Widget use package `flutter_bluetooth_serial` started by `Edufolly`.
+1. This Widget use package `flutter_bluetooth_serial` started by @github/Edufolly.
 Please follow the instructions provided to use this package.

 2. Add `BluetoothHelper.dart` and `ChipFormField.dart` to yopur projet.